renatrazumov/Dynamic/doc/stormnode-budget.md

 4. Make it into the budget
 --

 After you get enough votes, execute ```sngovernance projection``` to see if you made it into the budget.
 If you the budget was finalized at this moment which proposals would be in it.
-Note: Proposals must be active at least 1 day on the network and receive 10% of the stormnode network in yes votes in order to qualify (E.g. if there is 3500 stormnodes, you will need 350 yes votes.)
+Note: Proposals must be active at least 1 day on the network and receive 10% of the dynode network in yes votes in order to qualify (E.g. if there is 3500 dynodes, you will need 350 yes votes.)

 ```sngovernance projection```:￼
 ```